Operation Sceptic: Battle

 By 1 June, the remaining three battle groups began to train and conduct mock simulated attacks on the planned targets at various bases in SWA/Namibia.
-On 7 June, SAAF conducted two attacks, the first by Mirages on the PLAN base near Lubango and which two Mirages were damaged and the second attack at "Smokeshell" by Mirages and Buccaneers where no resistance was encountered.
+On 7 June, SAAF conducted two attacks, the first by Mirages on the PLAN base near Lubango in which two Mirages were damaged and the second attack at "Smokeshell" by Mirages and Buccaneers where no resistance was encountered.
 Training finally ended and the three battle groups met up at Eenhana on 9 June.

-In the early morning of the 10 June, the three battle groups left Eenhana and advanced towards Mulemba and the staging area.
+In the early morning of 10 June, the three battle groups left Eenhana and advanced towards Mulemba and the staging area.
 By 08h00, SAAF consisting of Mirages, Buccaneers and Impala's attacked various targets at "Smokeshell", Mulola and Ondova which would become the targets of the battle groups later in the afternoon.
 This time PLAN was prepared and anti-aircraft fire was received by the SAAF Mirages over "Smokeshell" from 23 mm AA guns and SA-7 missile fire.
 Due to the failure of the arrival of aviation fuel at the HAA, the helicopters were unable to deploy SADF troops to stop the retreat of any fleeing soldiers from "Smokeshell".